systemb4/dsp/README.md

     function uses the insertEnd function which takes a head parameter as a pointer.
 The transfer function also takes in a head parameter and uses that in the call of the insertEnd function within the function causing the error.

+4 January 2022: Code compiles without warning or error, but when running it does
+    print anything.
+I do not think it is a problem with the printList (src/dsp.h) function, but instead a problem with creating the linked list and calling the insertEnd (src/dsp.h) function within the transfer (src/dsp.h) function.